microsoft/PowerPlatformConnectors/connectors/Planner/Readme.md

 2. Configure (Update) your Azure AD application to access Microsoft Graph API.
 This step will ensure that your application can successfully retrieve an access token to invoke the Microsoft Graph Rest API on behalf of your users.
 To do this, follow the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis).
     - For redirect URI, use "https://global.consent.azure-apim.net/redirect"
     - For the credentials, use a client secret (and not certificates).
 Remember to note the secret down, you will need this later and it is shown only once.
     - For API permissions, among other required permissions under "Microsoft Graph", please make sure "User.Read" is added.
-"User.Read" permission is required in order to login the current user and retrieve its information.
+"User.Read" permission is required in order to login the current user and retrieve relevant information.

 We now have a valid Azure AD application that can be used to get permissions from end users and authorize calls to Microsoft Graph.
 The next step for us is to create a custom connector.